-The recipe for Almond Orange Nankhatai is beyond easy, simple, and quick.
-They are perfect to have with a cup of tea or coffee.
-Each bite of this shortbread cookie is packed with different but delicious flavors.
+The recipe for Almond Orange Nankhatai is beyond easy, quick, and fuss-free.
+Each bite of this cookie is delicious, and it pairs perfectly with a cup of tea or coffee.

 About Almond Orange Nankhatai